kriszyp/put-selector/README.md

 	newSpan = put(reference, "+span");

 Would create a new span element directly after the reference element (reference and newSpan would be siblings.)
-We can also use - operator to indicate that the new element should go before:
+We can also use the "-" operator to indicate that the new element should go before:

 	newSpan = put(reference, "-span");